api-specification-toolbox/toolbox/_specifications/oauth.md

 ---
 name: OAuth
-description: <p>An open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
+description: An open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
 OAuth is a way to get access to protected data from an application.
 It's safer and more secure than asking users to log in with passwords.
-Use OAuth to let application developers securely get access to your users' data without sharing their passwords.</p>
+Use OAuth to let application developers securely get access to your users' data without sharing their passwords.
 image: http://kinlane-productions2.s3.amazonaws.com/api-evangelist-site/company/logos/oauth-logo.png
 tags:
 - authentication